arunavm/Atliqo_Telecom_Data_Analysis/README.md

 # ATLIQO-Telecom-Data-Analysis

-This project is a part of Code Basics Resume Challegne #3.
+This project is a part of Code Basics Resume Challenge #3.

 ### Scenario: